dwp/accessibility-manual/app/views/tools-and-resources/communications/microsoft-word/README.md

 ## Layout

-In Word, there are often different methods of creating the same end result.
+In Word, there are often different methods of creating the same visual result.
 It is quite possible to have two documents which look identical but one will be completely accessible and the other not at all accessible.
 Much of this comes down to layout choices.

 ### Paragraph and line spacing